ibm-cloud-docs/containers/cs_storage_block.md

 <br />

-## Choosing a pre-defined storage class
+## Deciding on the block storage specifications
 {: #predefined_storageclass}

 {{site.data.keyword.containerlong}} provides pre-defined storage classes for block storage that you can use to provision block storage.
 {: shortdesc}

+Every storage class specifies the type of block storage that you provision, including available size, IOPS, and file system.

 1. List available storage classes.
     ```